 What’s The Final Word?

 Most vitamins and supplements are provided in your dog’s food.
 You will notice that dog foods are labeled as complete and balanced.
 Therefore, before giving any supplements, you should consult with your vet.
 We cannot emphasize that enough!

 Finally, always ensure to go for the food leveled for your dog’s age, such as puppy food, elderly food, and adult foods.
 These foods have a prescribed level of supplements and vitamins.

-I would like to hear what you think about Vitamins and Supplements for your dog.
-You may leave your thoughts, questions and comments in the section below this article and I will be happy to respond.
+Do you give you dog vitamins and/or supplements?
+What has been your experience with them?
+I would like to hear what you think about the benefits of giving your dog vitamins and/or supplements.
+You may share your questions and comments in the section below and I will be happy to respond.